How do you plan a race season to perform at your peak, have fun and avoid burning out or overtraining?

 Balancing audacious goal-setting with your capacity

 Also check in with yourself on your capacity to achieve readiness for the race in the timeline you are considering.
 I am very much in favor of setting audacious stretch goals.
+These are the types of goals that change lives.
 I love the energy and excitement that comes from athletes pursuing big challenges, and I thrive on seeing people accomplish seemingly impossible goals.
 I believe that audacious goal-setting is a key ingredient to fulfillment in life.

 That said, I’ve seen some athletes load their plates so full with audacious goals, responsibilities and high stress activities in sport, work, and life, that their house of cards comes tumbling down in the first gust of wind.
 The same is true within a set of sports goals.
 I’ve coached athletes who wished to continue setting marathon personal bests in their 40s, but also wished to travel the world racing hard every couple of weeks and never taking sufficient time to rest and recover.
 I passionately support the performance goal, but not the conflicting expectations of achieving the goal while pushing the body beyond its ability to recover.